 Morton’s impact extends beyond her own art.
-Represented by Carolina Artist Gallery and featured at Impressions Art Gallery & Studio and Falls Church Art Gallery, she is an active member of the International Society of Experimental Artists, Women’s Caucus for Art, the Society of Layerists in Multi-Media, Wilmington Artist Association, and the Arts Council of Carteret County.
+Represented by Carolina Artist Gallery, she is an active member of the International Society of Experimental Artists, Women’s Caucus for Art, the Society of Layerists in Multi-Media, Wilmington Artist Association, and the Arts Council of Carteret County.
 Her exhibition history includes six solo shows, ten group exhibitions, and over one hundred juried competitions, earning multiple awards such as Best in Show, First, Second, and Honorable Mentions.

 Those who encounter Morton’s work speak of its revolutionary quiet power—art that “imparts a sense of universality and introspection, suggesting emotional states or states of being rather than concrete narratives.”
 In every swirling form and luminous layer, Morton’s legacy emerges: creativity as an act of resistance and renewal, a vibrant pulse inviting us to connect not only with the artwork, but with the resilience within ourselves.